Valmir-de-Lima/license/README.md

 This license grants **limited, non-transferable rights** to use distributed binaries (e.g., Android applications) under specific terms.
 It explicitly prohibits the use, redistribution, or modification of source code unless formally authorized.

-**The software may be distributed as a freemium application, with free access supported by integrated ads or with premium access available via a paid annual subscription.**
+**The software may be distributed as a freemium application, with free access supported by integrated ads, or with premium access without integrated ads, available through a paid annual subscription.**

 ---